danilocgsilva/programming-knowledge/any.md

 10. The body mass index.
 * Ask to the user his or her height and weight.
 * Depending on the calculations, tell if the user is underweight, normal weight, overweight or in obesity.
 Return the BMI index as well.

+11. Write a program that calculates how many days will be required for bacterial colony A surpass or be equal to bacterial colony B, based on growth rate of 3% and 1.5%, respectively.
+Assume colony A starts with 4 individuals, and colony B starts with 10 individual.

+12.